hotwired/stimulus/docs/reference/css_classes.md

 </form>
 ```

-If you want to define multiple CSS classes for an attribute, separate the CSS class names with spaces.

 ## Properties

 For each logical name defined in the `static classes` array, Stimulus adds the following _CSS class properties_ to your controller: